yext/search-ui-react/docs/answers-react-components.displayablefilter.label.md

 ## DisplayableFilter.label property

-The label of the filter which is displayed by the UI
+The label of the filter which is displayed by the UI.

 <b>Signature:</b>